rubinsan/dc-motor-testbed/README.md

 Test bed development for the study of low-power DC motor specifications such as speed, acceleration, response time, power consumption, etc.

-The test bed is composed of an STM32 Nucleo-L152RE development board, where the C control code is executed.
+The test bed is based on an STM32 Nucleo-L152RE development board, where the C control code is executed.
 A small motor driver generates the power signal, which is supplied through a USB connection.
 The USB connects to a laptop where a MATLAB script is executed to process and visualize the data.